dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 -------------------

 There are two commands which can be used to destroy clusters.
-These are :ref:`dcos-docker-destroy` and :ref:`dcos-docker-destroy-list`.
+These are :ref:`dcos-docker-cli:destroy` and :ref:`dcos-docker-cli:destroy-list`.

-Either destroy a cluster with :ref:`dcos-docker-destroy`:
+Either destroy a cluster with :ref:`dcos-docker-cli:destroy`:

 .. code-block:: console